torrejonv/teranode/docs/topics/datamodel/utxo_data_model.md

 # Teranode Data Model - UTXO

 ## UTXO Data Model

-When a transaction is stored in a
-A UTXO record is stored with the following fields:

-Yes, based on the Go code, there are additional fields being stored in the Aerospike record beyond what we initially derived from the Lua code.
-Specifically, the raw transaction data, fee, size, parent transaction hashes, and other fields are being stored or retrieved as part of the UTXO data management.
-These fields are used for tracking and processing transactions.

-### Expanded Data Model Based on the Go Code

-Here is an updated version of the UTXO Record Data Model in table format, including the new fields found in the Go code.

-### UTXO Record Data Model (Expanded)

 For every transaction, a UTXO record is stored in the database.
 The record contains the following fields: